 In Jackie’s previous work, she challenged marketers to raise the bar on customer relations in her three books on customer loyalty, including the most recent, Monster Loyalty: How Lady Gaga Turns Followers into Fanatics.

 In her fifteen years as a professional keynote speaker, she has addressed audiences around the world from the United States to New Zealand, and in Amsterdam, London, Milan, Berlin, and Tokyo.
-She speaks to thousands of attendees at corporate events for companies such as Disney, Marriott, American Express, Frito-Lay, and American Airlines, as well as at large association conferences. rough her consulting, Jackie has helped leading companies such as Discovery Communications, Whirlpool, Dell, and Kra to create more loyalty in their customer base.
-Jackie is a Forbes.com contributor, and her work has frequently been featured in the media, such as the Wall Street Journal, New York Times, BusinessWeek, and Fast Company.
-She is an eleven-year veteran of IBM and a Pennsylvania State University graduate.
-Jackie lives in Austin, Texas, where she is president of the Pittsburgh Steelers Fan Club of Austin.
+She speaks to thousands of attendees at corporate events for companies such as Disney, Marriott, American Express, Frito-Lay, and American Airlines, as well as at large association conferences.
+Through her consulting, Jackie has helped leading companies such as Discovery Communications, Whirlpool, Dell, and Kraft to create more loyalty in their customer base.
+Jackie is a Forbes.com contributor, and her work has frequently been featured in the media, such as the Wall Street Journal, New York Times, and Fast Company.
+Jackie lives in Austin, Texas.

 Watch Jackie's TEDx talk below.